top of page

 It can support different types of evaluation to understand the “why” behind the outputs and outcomes and identify important considerations for future interventions.

-This website is made possible by the support of the American people through the United States Agency for International Development (USAID).
-The Breakthrough awards are supported by USAID’s Office of Population and Reproductive Health, Bureau for Global Health, under Cooperative Agreements: #AID-OAA-A-17-00017 and #AID-OAA-A-17-00018.
-Breakthrough ACTION is based at the Johns Hopkins Bloomberg School of Public Health’s Center for Communication Programs.
-Breakthrough RESEARCH is based at Population Council.
-The contents of this website are the sole responsibility of Breakthrough ACTION and Breakthrough RESEARCH.
-The information provided on this website is not official U.S. Government information and does not necessarily represent the views or positions of USAID, the United States Government, Johns Hopkins University, or Population Council.
+From 2018 to March 2025, this website was made possible by the support of the American people through the United States Agency for International Development (USAID).
+This website is now maintained by Johns Hopkins Center for Communication Programs (CCP) and its contents are the sole responsibility of CCP.
+The information provided on this website does not necessarily reflect the views of USAID, the United States Government, or the Johns Hopkins University.

 ©2018 Johns Hopkins University.
 All rights reserved.